ciscops/colabot-gitlab-terminate/README.md

-Script to alert users of aging deployed gitlab resources, warn of terminating, and finally terminate deployments.
+AWS Lambda Script to alert users of aging deployed gitlab resources, warn of terminating, and finally terminate deployments.